Dynamic Test-Time Augmentation via Differentiable Functions: Introduction

-To remove this limitation and further improve the robustness while maintaining clean accuracy, we propose a novel image enhancement method, which we call DynTTA.
-DynTTA uses differentiable data augmentation techniques~\cite{kornia,dda,dada} and image blending to dynamically generate the recognition-friendly image for an input image from a huge augmentation space.
-Image transformation using deep neural networks are incorporated into DynTTA by considering it as a kind of data augmentation.
-An overview diagram of DynTTA is shown in Figure~\ref{fig:DynTTA_overview}.
+To remove these limitations, we propose a novel image enhancement method, DynTTA.
+DynTTA uses differentiable data augmentation techniques~\cite{kornia,dda,dada} and image blending~\cite{augmix,augmax,pixmix,ipmix} to dynamically generate the recognition-friendly image for an input image from a huge augmentation space.
+DynTTA incorporates a DNN-based image transformation by considering it as a data augmentation.
+Data augmentations work as a hint for learning diverse image transformations and avoid overfitting, resulting in significantly improving robustness without losing clean accuracy.
+An overview diagram of DynTTA is shown in \Cref{fig:DynTTA_overview}.
 DynTTA takes an image as input and outputs the magnitude parameters and blend weights for predefined data augmentation.
-Each augmentation is performed based on the magnitude parameters.
+Each augmentation is performed on the basis of the magnitude parameters.
 These augmented images are linearly combined with blend weights to generate the output image.
-The classification model takes DynTTA's output images as input and performs inference.
-Because DynTTA is composed of differentiable functions, it is directly trained with the task loss function of the recognition model.
-As a result, DynTTA transforms distorted images to improve recognition accuracy.
-In addition, we introduce a practical training and evaluation scenario, the blind setting, which does not assume the type of test-time distribution shifts and was not conducted in existing studies.
+The recognition model takes DynTTA's output images as input and performs inference.
+Because DynTTA is composed of differentiable functions, it can be directly trained with the loss of the recognition task.
+As a result, DynTTA transforms distorted images into recognizable ones to improve accuracy without needing model retraining.
+In addition, we hypothesize that training with the inverse operations of highly weighted augmentations by DynTTA would make the classification model robust against the given distribution.
+We thus propose a novel method using DynTTA: estimating effective training-time augmentations and retraining classification models with those augmentations.

-DynTTA is evaluated on two datasets and a variety of classification models, including state-of-the-art classification models such as Vision Transformer~\cite{deit} and MLP-Mixer~\cite{mlp_mixer}.
-DynTTA improves the accuracy for distorted images while maintaining the accuracy for clean images, which is a better result than existing methods.

-We further show that DynTTA enables us to estimate effective training-time data augmentations for distribution shifts.
-DynTTA weights effective test-time augmentations for distribution shifts.
-By using the inverse operations of the highly weighted data augmentations during training, we make classification models robust for distribution shifts.